wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 Yes, you can find a documentation for this plugin with more instructions on our website.

 [Go to Documentation](https://www.wpzoom.com/documentation/recipe-card-blocks/)

+= Is it possible to migrate recipes from another plugin? =

+Currently, it's not possible to import recipes created using a different plugin, but we're working on adding such an option available.
+The plugin will soon allow you to import easily recipes from other plugins like WP Recipe Maker or WP Tasty Recipes.

 == Screenshots ==